unahouExosite/docs/rpc/README.md

 Deletes the specified resource.
 If the resource is a client, the client's subhierarchy are deleted, too.
 If the resource is a script type datarule, or the hierarchy being dropped contains scripts, the script will be terminated.

+_NOTE:_ The drop procedure should only be used to drop generic clients, i.e. clients that were created without a client model.
+To drop/delete a client based on a client model, use the [Portals API delete device](http://docs.exosite.com/portals/#delete-device).
+This will free up the serial number associated with that device.

 ```
 {